Boss-Coder-Academy/HTML/README.md

 **Task 2**: Create a navbar

 This task can be done with the help of lists and links and by following the same structure as in task 1.
+And the output would look like this:

 ![Alt text](https://i.postimg.cc/0yXBWFBZ/17.jpg)

 **Task 3**: Create a dropdown for the avatar on the right corner of the navbar

-This task can also be done with the help of `<select>` and `<option>` tags or lists and links and by following the same structure as in task 1.
+This task can also be done with the help of `<select>` and `<option>` tags or lists and links and by following the same structure as in task 1.And the output would look like this:

 ![Alt text](https://i.postimg.cc/vT87dH1n/18.jpg)